-- who owns the customer relationship, and who the customer would consider to be the party safeguarding its digital assets; - where the customer goes (or would go) for issues about the acceptability of the safeguarding services; - whether the entity knows the public key for, and digital asset balance(s) in, the account(s) in which the owner's digital assets are held; - the extent to which the entity has implemented processes to safeguard digital assets; - the extent to which use of another party is contemplated by the terms of the contract (or, in the absence of a formal contract, the platform/exchange terms and conditions) between the digital asset owner and the entity; - which entity i.e. the entity or the other party is responsible for account recordkeeping; and - how the digital asset owner accesses the held digital assets (e.g. through which entity).
+- whether the entity knows the public key for, and digital asset balance(s) in, the account(s) in which the owner's digital assets are held; - the extent to which the entity has implemented processes to safeguard digital assets; - the extent to which use of a third party is contemplated by the terms of the contract (or, in the absence of a formal contract, the platform/exchange terms and conditions) between the digital asset owner and the entity; - which entity i.e. the entity or the third party is responsible for account recordkeeping; - how the digital asset owner accesses the held digital assets (e.g. through the entity or through the third party); and - the extent and nature of the entity's involvement with transactions involving the digital assets.